insraq/insraq.github.com/_posts/2012-11-11-when-you-need-to-render-large-dom-in-underscore.md

 ---
 layout: post
-title: When you need to render large dom in Underscore.js
+title: When You Need to Render Large DOM in Underscore.js
 ---

 For many Javascript-intensive application, front-end template is widely used.
 It is handy and the code is easier to maintain.
 In most cases, performance won't be a concern - modern browsers are very efficient in running Javascript.
 However, when DOM being rendered is getting larger and larger, the latency in browser becomes noticeable.